 Bellingham is emblematic of a stark reality: The U.S. is facing a steep rise in housing costs and record low housing inventory.
 U.S. housing gained $2.5 trillion in value in 2020 — the highest shift since 2005 — and the median home price was up 19 percent in April 2021 compared to a year earlier.
 At the same time, multigenerational living is growing in popularity, with some 20 percent of Americans — 64 million people — living multi-generationally.
 In 2020, the average household size went up for the first time in more than 160 years.

-Sign up for the Reasons to be Cheerful newsletter.Add all of this together, and throw in the fact that remote work is changing the geography of where Americans live, and you have an affordability crisis that is spreading across the country, especially to small cities like Bellingham.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.Add all of this together, and throw in the fact that remote work is changing the geography of where Americans live, and you have an affordability crisis that is spreading across the country, especially to small cities like Bellingham.
 Helping people room together is once again becoming a tool for mitigating this crisis — a tool that’s more than a century old, but just as effective as ever.

 An old idea for the modern era